When They Fear Your Anointing

 Indeed, the Spirit of the LORD left Saul and he began to be tormented by an evil spirit.
 At the same time, the LORD is walking David right into his anointing.

 Likewise, we realize that this is when the spiritual warfare began for David.
 It is not the beginning.
 As his brothers showed contempt and maltreatment for him.
-Nevertheless, eventually evolved.
+Nevertheless, this eventually evolved.

 David is unjustly pursued by Saul who hated him.
 Knowing that the LORD is with David.